Antolius/deployments-and-disasters/content/host/action_rules.md

 |Medium   |10        |
 |Hard     |13        |

 Sometimes players will fail to perform an action in one turn and will retry it the next.
 In this case it's a good idea to lower the difficulty rating.
 It often makes sense in the narrative.
-For example, if player is going over a thread dump looking for clues, the more time they spend on it the more likely they'll find them.
+For example, if a player is going over a thread dump looking for clues, the more time they spend on it the more likely they'll find them.
 It also helps the session progress.

 {{< rpg >}}
 Similarly to other tabletop RPGs, a DM should not allow players to make meaningless actions.
 Each action should, if it succeeds, help the players.
 For example it might help them eliminate some wrong presumptions, help them uncover the root cause of the incident or decrease its impact.